Seiko Serial Numbers Complete Guide and Date

 The numbers on a Seiko can be found on the case back.
 There, you will find a number that actually refers to two different numbers – the case code and the caliber (movement).

 The number on the Seiko case back consists of one number, a hyphen, and then an additional number.
 Both of these consist of four digits.
-These are not the serial number.
+These do not make up the serial number.

 The serial number contains six digits and can also be found on the case back.
 Each Seiko watch has a serial number that is unique to that exact watch.